Skull Base Division

 Residents’ exposure to skull base surgery, initially observational, becomes increasingly hands-on as their residencies progress and their skills develop.

 In the academic realm, the Goodyear Microsurgery Laboratory provides the resources necessary to advance the field and to enable residents and fellows to hone their surgical skills.
-Non-clinical research fellowships also are available for those wishing to pursue intensive surgical anatomy studies.

 Virtual surgery, wherein computer animation becomes part of the young surgeon’s education, is on the horizon.
 Plans are under way for the creation of a new laboratory that will supplant cadaver dissections as we know them by integrating, with computer animation, all technical surgical modalities.
 By electronically simulating real-life surgical situations, the virtual lab will enable residents to learn first-hand what can and cannot be done safely to a patient’s anatomy.